-Let each process have two counters, prev\cnt and curr\cnt, both are set to 0 when a process is created.
+Let each process have two counters, prev_cnt and curr_cnt, both are set to 0 when a process is created outside of a trace sequence.
 The counters are updated at the following occasions:

-• When the process is about to send a message and the trace token is not empty.
+• When the process is about to pass along information to another process and the trace token is not empty.
+This typically occurs when sending a message, but also, for example, when spawning another process.